top of page

 All seasons (formal events will still require a suit)

-• Dresses/ skirts (as long as they aren’t really short)
+• Dresses/ skirts (as long as they aren’t really short), or business casual shirt and pants

 • Flats or low heels are standard